-Who better to write a theme tune for a gritty cop show than Stewart Copeland of the Police.
+Who better to write a theme tune for a gritty cop show than Stewart Copeland of the, er, Police.
 The intro is split into two halves, both belters.
-The first section is tense, percussive EBM-style minimalism in the vein of Front 242, but after 50 seconds or so that gives way to a classic uplifting synth melody that just screams ‘good guy, but he’ll still knock you into next week if you don’t wise up’.
+The first section is tense, percussive EBM-style minimalism in the vein of Front 242, but after 50 seconds or so that gives way to a classic uplifting synth melody that just screams ‘good guy, but he’ll still knock the shit out of you if you don’t wise up’.

 The campest theme on the list — Ulysses is a cross between overblown italo, Hi-NRG and late 70s space disco like The Droids and Cerrone.
 It’s also the only one with verses, choruses and a preamble that tried to crunch Ulysses’ mix of 31st century Greek mythology and sci-fi mysticism into 20 seconds.
 One thing’s certain — Ulysses was more complicated than a car that could talk or a motorbike that could shoot rockets.
 I’ve never rewatched this so it’s never made any sense to me.
 But one YouTube commenter has offered up this succinct summation: “SPACE JESUS!”